fbhs-cs/purdys-puzzles/README.md

 * [October 2021](./Puzzles/2021-10/README.md) - [Solution](./Puzzles/2021-10/SOLUTION.md)
 * [September 2021](./Puzzles/2021-09/README.md) - Solution will not be posted
 * [August 2021](./Puzzles/2021-08/README.md) - [Solution](./Puzzles/2021-08/SOLUTION.md)

-## What to do
-When you think you have a solution, please e-mail me (cpurdy@flourbluffschools.net) or bring me (room 115) the solution along with an explanation of what you did to get that solution.
-Please attach or link any program(s) you may have written to solve the problem.

 ## Monthly Solvers 2021-2022